TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 2. Map the secret definition to a secret in `docker-compose.yaml` for Docker Compose and in `scripts/helm.yaml` for Kubernetes.
 3. Run `taito secret rotate:ENV SECRET` to generate a secret value for an environment.
 Run the command for each environment separately.
 Note that the rotate command restarts all pods in the same namespace.

-You can use the following types in your secret definition:
+You can use the following methods in your secret definition:

-- `random`: Randomly generated string.
+- `random`: Randomly generated string (30 characters).
+- `random-N`: Randomly generated string (N characters).
+- `random-words`: Randomly generated words (6 words).
+- `random-words-N`: Randomly generated words (N words).
+- `random-uuid`: Randomly generated UUID.
-- `manual`: Manually entered string.
+- `manual`: Manually entered string (min 8 characters).
+- `manual-N`: Manually entered string (min N characters).
 - `file`: File.
 The file path is entered manually.
+- `template-NAME`: File generated from a template by substituting environment variables and secrets values.
 - `htpasswd`: htpasswd file that contains 1-N user credentials.
 User credentials are entered manually.
 - `htpasswd-plain`: htpasswd file that contains 1-N user credentials.
 Passwords are stored in plain text.
 User credentials are entered manually.
 - `csrkey`: Secret key generated for certificate signing request (CSR).